 WHERE ARE THE CARDS AVAILABLE?

 Complimentary sets of the new postcards were mailed to dozens of former Campbelltonians now living in other parts of New Brunswick, in Nova Scotia, Prince Edward Island, Quebec, Ontario, Alberta and British Columbia.
-Complimentary cards were sent out as well to some people living in the United States.
+As well, complimentary cards were sent to the U.S.

 - Camille & Son Sewing Centre – 36-A Roseberry Street